python4me/python4me.github.io/_posts/lecture-notes/2020-12-19-lecture-three.md

 And this concludes our function.

-Using this example I want to introduce yet another concept: ==test suites==.
+Using this example I want to introduce yet another concept: **test suites**.
 Test suites are functions that test other functions.

 ```python
 def testIsPalindrome():